Process to rename Mount Evans begins with a retelling of Sand Creek Massacre story

 More than 100 people attended a virtual meeting on Tuesday night to hear a historian and Native American tribal members and leaders educate the Colorado Geographic Naming Advisory Board about the events of the Sand Creek Massacre, Evans’ role in the murders and the importance of renaming the 14,265 foot mountain that is visible from Denver.

 There are six pending proposals to rename Mount Evans, far more than the usual one, an indication of its controversial nature.
-Mount Soule, Mount Rosalie, Mount Blue Sky, Mount Cheyenne Arapaho, Mount Sisty and a request to keep the name the same are all on the table for consideration.
+Mount Soule, Mount Rosalie, Mount Blue Sky, Mount Cheyenne Arapaho, Mount Sisty and a request to keep the name the same are all on the table.

 The proposal to maintain the name of the peak seeks to redefine it to honor John Evans’ daughter, Anne Evans, who co-founded and supported some of Colorado’s largest cultural institutions such as the Denver Art Museum, the Central City Opera and the Denver Public Library, said Tim Mauck, deputy director of the state Department of Natural Resources and board chair of the renaming committee.